Class Session (1.27.0)

 ) -> dataframe.DataFrame

-Loads DataFrame from comma-separated values (csv) file locally or from Cloud Storage.
+Loads data from a comma-separated values (csv) file into a DataFrame.

 The CSV file data will be persisted as a temporary BigQuery table, which can be automatically recycled after the Session is closed.